lyra-labs/poc-w3c-webpayments/README.md

 ## Introduction

-A working example of how Payment Request API may looks like with encrypted card tokenization and 3DS.
+A working example of how Payment Request API may looks like with Encrypted Card tokenization and 3D-Secure support.
 This project is composed by three parts :

 * `key-provider` provides a public key to the PR API (card data encryption) and handles payments from the merchant (card data decryption)